charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 Open a terminal on the device (ctrl+alt+t).
 Type `ifconfig`.
 Towards the bottom of the text printed to the terminal will be a line starting with "inet addr:", the string of numbers afterwards is the IP address of the device.

+### Making a Package
+This tutorial will closely follow the tutorial from [the ROS website](http://wiki.ros.org/ROS/Tutorials/CreatingPackage) but with less explanation.
+1. Assuming a catkin_ws workspace is already set up, enter your source file using `cd ~/catkin_ws/src`.
+2. Create the package using `catkin_create_pkg <package_name> [depend1] [depend2]`.
+As an example, to create a package with the name "beginner_tutorials" and the dependencies std_msgs, rospy, and roscpp would look like `catkin_create_pkg beginner_tutorials std_msgs rospy roscpp`.
+3. Back out to the workspace with `cd ~/catkin_ws`.
+4. Run `catkin_make`.
+5. Run `. ~/catkin_ws/devel/setup.bash` to source the generated setup file.
+6. \[OPTIONAL STEP\] Set up your package.xml with a description, maintainer tag, etc. To update these enter the package.xml file in your package and alter any necessary tags.
+At the very least we recommend updating the description and author tags.
+An update to the maintainer tag would look like `<maintainer email="you@yourdomain.tld">Your Name</maintainer>` to `<maintainer email="charisma@beanloaf.beans">Charisma Labs</maintainer>`.
+7. Run `source /opt/ros/kinetic/setup.bash`.
+If you are using a version other than kinetic, replace "kinetic" with your version.
+8. Backout into your catking_ws using `cd ~/catkin_ws` or `cd ..` until in catkin_ws.
+9. Run `catkin_make <package_name>` replacing <package_name> with your package's name.

 ### Predefining the Turtlebot3's Model
 Whenever launching a package, turtlebot3 requires the user to first define the model of robot they are using with `export TURTLEBOT3_MODEL=${TB3_MODEL}` where ${TB3_MODEL} is replaced with the robot's model (burger, waffle, or waffle_pi).
 In order to skip this step the user can predefine the turtlebot3's model.